 Playstyle: Shooter / Active Reload

-How it works: You use “Burst Shot” ammo.
-You must get close to the enemy and fire.
-If all projectiles hit one target, the damage is huge.
-You also need to manage your ammo and reload at the right time.
+How it works: Use “Burst Shot” ammo.
+Get close to the enemy and fire.
+If all projectiles hit one target, the damage is insane.
+You also have to manage ammo and reload at the right time.

-Advice: Do not just hold the fire button.
-Time your shots and use your movement skills to dodge attacks while reloading.
+Advice: Don’t just hold down the button.
+Time your shots and use movement skills while reloading.

 - + extremely high boss damage